gmd563/SEED-Lab-15/Demo1/README.md

+# Contents

   # Arduino
   A folder that contains the arduino code used for demo 1

   # Python
   A folder that contains the python code used for demo 1

   # calibration_images
   A folder that contains the images used to calibrate the camera